mzattera/v4j/docs/003/index.md

   This parchment will be excluded from further processing.

-K-Means clustering of the parchments, confirms what we already found while clustering single pages (table shows page count for each cluster, some of the smallest clusters omitted for clarity):
+K-Means clustering of the parchments, confirms what I already found while clustering single pages (table shows page count for each cluster, some of the smallest clusters omitted for clarity):

 ![K-Means clustering of Voynich parchments](images/K-Means - Parchments.PNG)

-We had a further deeper look into language A and B separately.
+I had a further deeper look into language A and B separately.

 The below image shows the results of clustering Pharmaceutical and Herbal A parchments (table shows page count for each cluster, some of the smallest clusters omitted for clarity):